 Making a Boat Reservation from Skiathos to Alonnisos

 If you do intend to reach Alonnisos by boat from Skiathos, then prior to your trip you need to reserve and pay for boat tickets in advance.
-The OpenSeas.gr website is easy to navigate, just be sure to choose your language of choice, then enter the departure point and dates you wish to travel, then follow the prompts.
-In the summer there are typically four departures per day from Skiathos to Alonnisos.
+The Ferryscanner.com website is easy to navigate, just enter the departure point and dates you wish to travel, then follow the prompts.
+Historically, during the summer there typically has been four departures per day from Skiathos to Alonnisos.

 As of the summer of 2019, the old Hellenic Seaways (Flying Cats, Skiathos Express Ferry) no longer exists as it’s now part of Blue Star Ferries.
 When you book with Blue Star it’s best to stop by the office of the Blue Star Ferries’ representative in Skiathos (called “Skiathos O.E.“) with your confirmation and they will print you actual tickets.
 They also may ask you for a passport for identification.
 The office is located directly across from where the boats arrive and depart.
 When you have your ticket(s), if the boat is leaving shortly I recommend you promptly proceed to the boarding area which is across the street from the travel agency.